livingstoneonline/livingstoneonline/docs/development_enviroment.md

 Once downloaded run the installer and follow the instructions it provides.

 You now have all the dependencies needed to start.

+**N.B.** Now that you have all the dependancies intstalled you **do not** have to re-install Github Desktop or Docker Tools or Vagrant to update the enviroment, from now on just start from [Launching the Environment](#launching-the-environment)

 ## Launching the Environment